 Tax-exempt services often include medical care, educational services, and some professional services.
 Other types of services are exempt on a state-by-state basis.

-To register for a sellers permit, visit the sales tax section of your state’s Department of Revenue homepage.
-You will need some basic information about your business, so make sure you have access your business formation paperwork as well as your EIN number.
+To register for a seller's permit, visit the sales tax section of your state’s Department of Revenue homepage.
+You will need some basic information about your business, so make sure you have access your business formation paperwork as well as your Employer Identification Number (EIN).

 Although most states offer this permit for free, a handful of states assess a small registration fee.